 A: In addition to a heat removal strategy, the choice of enclosure will be determined by the type, quantity, and thermal loads of the IT equipment to be installed, as well as space considerations and constraints, site capacity, future growth plans and other factors.
-Two main goals: Provide scalability for future growth.
-Identify solutions that will reduce cost and reduce complexity – the last thing data centers want is for their solutions to be expensive and cumbersome to manage.
+It’s critical that you enable scalability for future growth.
+To do that, identify solutions that will reduce cost and reduce complexity – the last thing data centers want is for their solutions to be expensive and cumbersome to manage.
 Enclosures that reduce complexity and cost are modular – parts that can be rearranged without any need to cut/weld, making it simple for staff to reconfigure to support future deployments, even if new equipment does not match what is already in the enclosure.
 A modular enclosure can also be compartmentalized, allowing IT equipment to be installed in the same cabinet as power equipment, and allow for thermal isolation (applying different cooling methods within the same enclosure to accommodate various types of equipment).

 In the end, simplicity isn’t just about the engineering and design, though; it’s about having a customer-centric view of products and services that makes working with a vendor partner simple, too.
 Here’s an example: we know that installing accessories into an enclosure takes a fair amount of time for data center staff…so, Rittal keeps it “simple and scalable” for customers by pre-installing core accessories at our factory exactly to customers specs, if that’s what they want.
 Doing this saves the data center staff time and effort because their enclosures arrive ready to go.